-OUCIO staff members, led by director Regina George, participated in several community outreach activities, including, but not limited to presenting at career day events at several Detroit high schools, implementing a City Year scholarship program at EMU, hosting a college readiness camp for 11th graders, and partnering with the Washtenaw County Sheriff's Office to bring adolescents from Ypsilanti and Willow Run to an EMU basketball game.
+OUCIO staff members, led by director Regina George, participated in several community outreach activities, including, but not limited to presenting at career day events at several Detroit high schools, hosting a college readiness camp for 11th graders, and partnering with the Washtenaw County Sheriff's Office to bring adolescents from Ypsilanti and Willow Run to an EMU basketball game.

 Elementary teachers from Busan, South Korea pose

 with EMU President Susan Martin

 The OUCIO has been very busy with international outreach activities this year.
 Myung-Sook Koh (associate professor, special education) hosted 10 pre-service teachers from Korea National University of Education for field experiences in American schools and other cultural opportunities.
 In addition, she coordinated professional development and cultural opportunities for 16 teachers from Busan, South Korea.
 She also directed the Teach and Learn in Korea (TaLK) program for six EMU undergraduates.

 Pat Williams-Boyd (professor, teacher education) coordinated a month-long professional development and cultural exchange program for 12 elementary teachers from Zunyi, China.